 This means, provide them plenty of opportunities to contact you, follow you, download something, watch your videos, order your products, book your services, and so on.

-People that come to your website are looking for value- plain and simple.
+People who come to your website are looking for value- plain and simple.

 They want answers, they demand engaging information, they like entertainment, and they want more from your brand to be convinced that you're the right brand for them.
 So give it to them!